Srijani-Das07/Voice-Notes-Summarizer/README.md

 ## Description

 Voice Notes Summarizer converts audio files into full transcriptions and AI-generated summaries.
-Summaries can be produced in Short, Medium, or Detailed lengths.
-Both the transcript and summaries can be downloaded as text files.
-All processing is done on the device, ensuring audio privacy without the need for API keys or external servers.
+Summaries can be generated in Short, Medium, or Detailed lengths.
+Both the transcript and summary can be downloaded as text files.
+All processing is performed on the device, ensuring audio privacy without requiring API keys or external servers.

 ## How It Works